 Method 7: Turn Off GPU Virtualization

-- Open the VirtuMVP control panel.
-It is located in the system tray icon, right next to your clock.
+Open the VirtuMVP control panel.
+It is located in the system tray icon next to your clock.

-- In the main tab, there will be GPU Virtualization option.
-Just turn it off and check if it has fixed your Nvidia Control Panel issues.
+In the main tab, there will be a GPU Virtualization option.
+Turn it off and check if it has fixed your Nvidia Control Panel issues.

-This method probably can solve the issue.
-It’s quite simple process and it can also be effective.
+This method can probably solve the issue.
+It’s quite a simple process, and it can also be effective.

-Method 8: Rebuild files of NVIDIA Control Panel
+Method 8: Rebuild files of the NVIDIA Control Panel

-It’s possible that the constant crashes are a result of corrupted files.
-If that’s the case, the following steps will help you rebuild the critical components.
+The constant crashes may be a result of corrupted files.
+If so, the following steps will help you rebuild the critical components.

 - On your keyboard, press Win+R (the Windows logo key and the R key) and type or paste C:\ProgramData\NVIDIA Corporation\Drs.
 Then click OK.

 - Delete nvdrsdb0.bin and nvdrsdb1.bin.
-Next, restart your PC and check if NVIDIA Control Panel is working correctly.
+Next, restart your PC and check if NVIDIA Control Panel works correctly.

 How to open NVIDIA Control Panel?

-You will normally see an option on your desktop by right-clicking it.
+You will typically see an option on your desktop by right-clicking it.
 By using this, you can open NVIDIA Control Panel

 Do I need to change my Graphic Card if my Nvidia panel is crashing?